Is What You’re Saying Actually Supportive?

 It might feel good to offer help, but what clarity does this really provide about what support is available or how to access it?

-Stepping into leadership means accepting both the gift and responsibility of supporting others.
+Holding a role in leadership means accepting both the gift and responsibility of supporting others.
 Even small changes in how we phrase questions in emails or meetings can significantly impact engagement.

 Today, you’ll walk away with a few simple, intentional ways to better support your team.